Chinwesarah/Traveltide-Agency/README.md

 ORDER BY
     total_no_of_trips DESC;
 ```
-2. Calculate the proportion of sessions abandoned in summer months (June, July, August) and compare it to the proportion of sessions abandoned in non-summer months.
+**Question 2.** Calculate the proportion of sessions abandoned in summer months (June, July, August) and compare it to the proportion of sessions abandoned in non-summer months.
 Abandoned session means browsing without booking anything.

 **Expected columns:** summer_abandon_rate, other_abandon_rate.